 Though it will vary depending on your situation, there are several types of professionals you may consider hiring to help you get through your divorce.

 An experienced real estate agent or broker to sell your home

 - Handles home preparations, marketing, negotiations, and closing paperwork related to the home sale

 - Protects the success of the home sale from disagreements in a divorce

 - Serves as a neutral third party between divorcing spouses

 A professional divorce attorney to represent your legal interests

 - Prepares final documents and appears in court

 - Legally represents one party in a divorce case and works in their best interest at all costs

-- Educates clients on the division of marital property and the scenarios that could complicate or implicate a divorce case based on state law
+- Educates clients on the division of marital property and the scenarios that could complicate a divorce case based on state law

 - Examines all financial records and calculates how to divide everything